amartyamukherjee/amartyamukherjee.github.io/_publications/2023-12-05-Optical-Flow-RL.md

 permalink: /publication/2023-12-05-Optical-Flow-RL
 excerpt: 'While convolutional neural networks have been effective in extracting meaningful features from frames, the representation of motion in reinforcement learning tasks remains a challenge.
 We propose an approach to improve the performance of RL models in Atari environments by concatenating OF with raw image frames as input.'
 date: 2023-12-05
-venue: '9th Conference on Vision and Intelligent Systems (CVIS)'
+venue: 'Journal of Computational Vision and Imaging Systems'
 paperurl: '/files/OpticalFlow_RL.pdf'
 citation: 'Mukherjee, A., Liu, J. (2024). &quot;Enhancing Reinforcement Learning in Vision-Based Environments with Optical Flow.&quot; <i>Journal of Computational Vision and Imaging Systems</i>, 9(1), 1–3.
 DOI: https://doi.org/10.15353/jcvis.v9i1.10000'
 ---